The Open University since 2006

 - 5 Conclusion

 A fair return on investment is defined as one that compensates the investor for the risk incurred in making the investment – neither more nor less.
 Conversely, an excess return is one that over-compensates the investor for the risk incurred.
 Investors want to avoid investments that pay less than a fair return, while borrowers want to avoid paying an excess return.
-In this unit we shall:
+In this course we shall:

 define more precisely what we mean by ‘risk’ in a financial context;